-It couldn't be easier to select a topic for an ebook.
+It couldn't be easier to select a topic for a book.
 People are hungry for information, and people are looking to the Internet to feed their hunger.
-After you've read this chapter, you will feel confident enough to choose your own topic, or you can literally pull your ebook topic directly from this ebook and use it!
+After you've read this chapter, you will feel confident enough to choose your own topic, or you can literally pull your book topic directly from this book and use it!
 How's that for a deal?